zrusev/softuni-2016/README.md

-# SoftwareUniversity2016
+SoftUni_2016
-Exercises and Projects
+Courses, Exercises and Projects